 Here’s the recipe for Roasted Squash Stuffed with Roasted Vegetables.
-If you try this recipe I hope you’ll come back to leave a rating and a comment.
+If you try this recipe I hope you’ll come back to leave a star rating and a comment.
 I’d love to know what you think!Print

 Roasted Squash Stuffed with Roasted Vegetables

 A celebration of fall – a medley of roasted fall vegetables served in roasted squash halves, with pomegranate molasses.
 A great side dish for a special occasion.

 - Prep Time: 1 hour